juju/docs/src/en/charms-constraints.md

 juju set-model-constraints mem=
 ```

-Model-related constraints can also be overridden at the service and machine
+Model-related constraints can also be overridden at the application and machine
 level.

-## Setting constraints for a service
+## Setting constraints for an application

-Usually, constraints for a service are set at deploy time, by passing the
+Usually, constraints for an application are set at deploy time, by passing the
 required parameters using the deploy command:

 ```bash